davidyell/davidyell.github.com/source/_posts/2015-02-13-working-with-crud.markdown

 **Assumptions**
 Here we'll assume the plugin is loaded already, the trait is being used and we have a model called `Examples`.
+The following example is for Cake 2, as in Cake 3, there is no need to use the `prefix_method` notation.

 ```php
 // I tend to configure Crud in my AppController to save on repitition